 Here’s the minerals and vitamins for facial hair research;

-- Vitamin C protects the body from free-radical and oxidative damage, this is because its the main antioxidant of our bodies.
+Protects the body from free-radical and oxidative damage, this is because its the main antioxidant of our bodies.
 It also helps to preserve testosterone, DHT, and hair follicles from the destructive effects of the stress hormone cortisol.

-- Vitamin D supplementation for a year has been scientifically proven to raise testosterone levels by 25%.
+Supplementation for a year has been scientifically proven to raise testosterone levels by 25%.
 As this is the hormone responsible for triggering beard growth, one could easily conclude that vitamin D is a facial hair vitamin.

-- Vitamin E is a fat-soluble antioxidant that protects the body and hormones from the damage of free radicals and the stress hormone cortisol.
+Is a fat-soluble antioxidant that protects the body and hormones from the damage of free radicals and the stress hormone cortisol.
 It also blocks the formation of reactive oxygen species (ROS) and promotes (facial) hair, skin, and nail health.

-- Sulfur or as you might better know it, MSM, is the 7th most abundant element of the human body, and vitally important for facial hair growth as the body needs sulfur to synthesize such facial hair vitamins as biotin (B7) and thiamine (B1).
+Or as you might better know it, MSM, is the 7th most abundant element of the human body, and vitally important for facial hair growth as the body needs sulfur to synthesize such facial hair vitamins as biotin (B7) and thiamine (B1).

-- Sodium is the main mineral found in salt, it needs to exist in balance with potassium to provide “electricity” for bodily functions such as the beating of the heart.
+Is the main mineral found in salt, it needs to exist in balance with potassium to provide “electricity” for bodily functions such as the beating of the heart.
 Sodium also pulls water-soluble vitamins and minerals into the cells from blood.

-- Calcium supplementation has been found to increase testosterone levels when taken after exercise, it’s also a vital mineral for cellular respiration and deficiency is known to cause brittle nails and hair loss all-around the body.
+Supplementation has been found to increase testosterone levels when taken after exercise, it’s also a vital mineral for cellular respiration and deficiency is known to cause brittle nails and hair loss all-around the body.

-- Zinc has very important functions in the body, as it regulates hundreds of different co-factor enzymes.
+Has very important functions in the body, as it regulates hundreds of different co-factor enzymes.
 Supplementing with zinc increases beard growth rate and facial hair health by increasing thyroid hormone and testosterone production naturally.

-- Iodine is the most important mineral for the health of the thyroid gland (located just below Adam’s apple).
+Is the most important mineral for the health of the thyroid gland (located just below Adam’s apple).
 Thyroid – when it functions well- increases the rate of energy production (beard growth, etc) and hormone production (T and DHT) in the body.

 Now understand this: your body needs nearly all of these in a way or another for healthy facial hair growth and other bodily functions.
 This is especially true when there are deficiencies in the body.